appuio/docs/services/users/20_container_running.rst

 This compose file will start a database container, build the runtime image and start it while passing in database credentials and a secret key.
 After the process finishes, the application will be running and listening on port 4000.

-Now that we have done this locally, we will starting to build out a CI pipeline in Gitlab CI that can help us automate these steps.
+Now that we have done this locally, we will start building out a CI pipeline that can help us automate these steps.